 ‘Stephanotis floribunda syn.
 S. jasminoides is a species of flowering plant in the family Apocynaceae, native to Madagascar.
 Growing to 6 m or more, it is an evergreen woody climber with glossy, leathery oval leaves and clusters of pure white, waxy, intensely fragrant tubular flowers’.
 (Wikipedia)

 The Kalanchoe Thyrsifolia originates from Madagascar and regarded as a weed on this island.
 But in South Africa it’s the most popular succulent plant.
 South Africans even have their own name for it: ‘Rooi Plakkie’ (Little Red Slice).

-…… Soft on the outside but beware of the spines in between …. 🙂 🙂 🙂 (Alluaudia procera; orig.
-Madagascar)
+…… Soft on the outside but watch out for the spines in between …. 😉 (Alluaudia procera.
+Origin: Madagascar)

 What I in fact want to tell is that I’m out of this blog … for one week … but be back Friday 4 October (that’s ‘Animal Day’ according to the Roman Catholic church which also happens to be my Birth Day….).
 Wonder if I’m going to meet Shiara …. 😉 Should be around in this part of South Africa I understood….